sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 Deeply nested, yes, but now it is evident that `<StructuredDataScript />` is a subcomponent (a _direct_ subcomponent) of `<Head />` and that is explicitly placed there.
 In turn, the same applies for the relationship between `<Head />` and `<Main />`,

 This also allows me to futher break down the `<Head />` component in the future, maybe by creating separate components for `open graph` tags, `twitter cards` and other `meta tags`, if I choose to do so.

+Of cource, I still do have the generic `components` folder under `/src` but I am opting to use this directory for the re-useable components.
+Anything that is strictly needed by only one component goes into said component's `components` directory and if in the future the same component is deemed necessary elsewhere, it will be refactored and exported from the generic `components` directory.
+This way the generic `components` directly trully only contains re-useable components and each `components` sub-folder only contains components needed by the specific component which contains them.

 What is also important is to decide on how I will be handling the `ld+json` data.
 Right now the values in `Main` page are hardcoded and that is acceptable, they are not values that are expected to change dynamically.
 But the same is not the case for the `ld+json` data that will be added in future pages like `<Product />` or `<ProductsListing />` or `<Categories />`.
 Will I be creating page-specific versions of the `<StructuredDataScript />`?
 Do I need to consider a generic utility function that will generate the strings? https://json-ld.org/ has a list of available third party packages that I can use but I am hesitant adding dependencies (and thus affecting bundle size) for things that I can make myself with a reasonable degree of quality and useability.
 At the end of the day, shaving some kilobytes from my served application is expected to have a non-zero impact on the performance metrics.